KammyS-hub/StudyPilot/README.md

-# StudyPilot AI
+# StudyPilot

-StudyPilot AI is an AI-powered academic assistant that helps students create personalized study plans, identify learning gaps, and receive intelligent recommendations based on their academic goals.
+StudyPilot is an AI-powered academic assistant that helps students create personalized study plans, identify learning gaps, and receive intelligent recommendations based on their academic goals.

 ## Features